otvam/pypeec/docs/technical.md

 ## Configuration

-The configuration files are loaded in the following order:
+The configuration files are loaded with the following priorities:
 * `pypeec.yaml` located in the current working directory
 * `.pypeec.yaml` located in the current working directory
 * `pypeec.yaml` located in the user home directory